labmlai/annotated_deep_learning_paper_implementations/labml_nn/normalization/batch_norm/readme.md

 The usual practice is to calculate an exponential moving average of mean and variance during the training phase and use that for inference.

-Here's [the training code](https://nn.labml.ai/normalization/layer_norm/mnist.html) and a notebook for training a CNN classifier that use batch normalization for MNIST dataset.
+Here's [the training code](mnist.html) and a notebook for training a CNN classifier that uses batch normalization for MNIST dataset.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lab-ml/nn/blob/master/labml_nn/normalization/batch_norm/mnist.ipynb)
 [![View Run](https://img.shields.io/badge/labml-experiment-brightgreen)](https://web.lab-ml.com/run?uuid=011254fe647011ebbb8e0242ac1c0002)